Open-Earth-Foundation/OpenClimate/api/schema/README.md

 - `created`: When this row was added to the table.
 - `last_updated`: When this row was changed.

+### Initiative

+An Initiative is an organised effort to reduce emissions, typically agreed to between multiple Actors.
+Some are formal, and some are informal.
+Examples would the the Paris Agreement or the US Climate Alliance.

+- `initiative_id`: Unique identifier for this initiative.
+Usually a memorable tag-like string such as "paris", but it's opaque and may come from another vocabulary.
+- `name`: name of the initiative, in English.
+- `description`: short description of a few sentences explaining the initiative.
+- `URL`: link to a human-readable page or Web site about the initiative.
+- `datasource_id`: data source for this initiative.
+Often, one datasource only covers a single initiative, so they will be closely connected.
+An example is Global Covenant of Mayors.
+- `created`: datestamp for the initiative record in the database, unrelated to the history of the initiative itself.
+- `last_updated`: datestamp for the record being updated.

 ## Metadata

 To track data provenance, we use a number of tables related to data sets and publishers.